nghianguyen7171/glmr_pub/docs/index.md

+---
+layout: journal
+title: Lecture Note in Fundametal AI
+hero_title: Lecture Note in Fundametal AI
+hero_lead: "An Elsevier-inspired course publication curating the midterm work on searching strategies and applications from the 2025 Introduction to AI cohort."
+---

-Welcome to **GlennMurray Published (GLMR)**, a lecture-note style journal curated for the Introduction to AI course.
-Our current issue, **Searching Strategy and Its Application**, assembles every midterm presentation and report from the 2025 cohort so the class can archive, reference, and celebrate their work.
+Welcome to **GlennMurray Published (GLMR)**, a lecture-note style journal for the Introduction to AI course.
+Our current issue, **Searching Strategy and Its Application**, assembles every midterm presentation and report so the class can archive, reference, and celebrate their work.

 ## Explore the Journal